If you're looking to plan your next visit to Texas Performing Arts, you're in the right place!

 -

-Booster Seats Available on all seating levels, on a first come, first serve basis, free of charge
+Booster Seats Available on all seating levels, on a first-come, first-served basis

 -